ggnohc/Rover/Rover_writeup.md

         Rover.worldmap[y_nav_world, x_nav_world, 2] = 255
  ```

 * To allow the rover to come out from stuck condition, and new rover attribute called "Rover.snap" is added to record the state of the rover at particular time:
-    ```
+    ```python
     def snap_rover_state(Rover):
     #check for last state since Rover updated
     Rover.snap = (Rover.pos[0], Rover.pos[1], Rover.yaw, time.time())